Skip to Content

 Is there a gay scene in Cyprus?

-There is no specific gay area or gay village in Cyprus for the very simple reason that it’s a tiny population of around 800,000.
+There is no specific gay area or gay village in Cyprus for the very simple reason that it has a tiny population of around 800,000.
 There are, however, a handful of gay scenes to check out across the big cities – Nicosia, Limassol, Paphos, and Larnaca, which we’ve set out below.

 There are also an impressive 3 gay beaches on the island worth checking out – one in Ayia Napa, another between Limassol and Larnaca, and the third between Limassol and Paphos – more on this below.